crapher/pyhomebroker/README.md

 ### History Module

-The history module is used to download historical daily data.
+The history module is used to download historical daily data and historical intraday data (only for current day).

+Historical daily data example:

     from pyhomebroker import HomeBroker